openPMD/openPMD-standard/EXT_BeamPhysics.md

 The following attributes can be used with any dataset:

 - `minValue`:
-  - Type: Optional *(real)*
+  - type: Optional *(real)*
-  - Description: Minimum of the data.
+  - description: Minimum of the data.

 - `maxValue`:
-  - Type: Optional *(real)*
+  - type: Optional *(real)*
-  - Description: Maximum of the data.
+  - description: Maximum of the data.

 External Mesh Fields Groups
 ===========================

 The **external mesh field group** is a group for specifying electric and/or magnetic fields, due to a lattice element, at regularly spaced grid points.
 For example, the fields due to an RF cavity or the fields due to a magnet.
 Multiple **external mesh field groups** can be defined in a file.
 The path for a **external mesh field group** is given by the **externalFieldPath** in the file root group:
 - `externalFieldPath`
-  - Type: Required if there are external mesh field group(s) *(string)*
+  - type: Required if there are external mesh field group(s) *(string)*
-  - Description: Base path to the external mesh field groups.
+  - description: Base path to the external mesh field groups.
 Use the **%T** construct if there are multiple meshes present.
-  - Example: `/ExternalFieldMesh/%T/`.
+  - example: `/ExternalFieldMesh/%T/`.
 Base paths to the external fields group, in this case, would be `/ExternalFieldMesh/1/`, etc.
-  - Example: `/ExternalFieldMesh/`.
+  - example: `/ExternalFieldMesh/`.
 In this case there is only one external fields group.

 Notes
 -----